stormpath/stormpath-documentation/source/errors.rst

 1902
 -------------

-**Error Condition**
+**Error Message**

 Application limit reached.
 Please add more Applications in the "My Subscription" section of the Stormpath Admin Console.

+**User Message**

+*(Same as above)*

+**Further Information**

 Your "Available Applications" is your Application limit and the "Active Applications" is the current number of Applications in your Tenant.
 To be able to create additional ones, delete unused Applications, or update your subscription to include more Applications.

-**User Message**

-*(Same as above)*

 1903
 ----

-**Error Condition**
+**Error Message**

 The specified subscription level is not available for your active subscription plan.

+**User Message**

+The specified subscription level is not available.

+**Further Information**

 This error normally only occurs with older Stormpath Tenants.
 Please contact us at support@stormpath.com for assistance.

-**User Message**

-The specified subscription level is not available.

 1904
 ----

-**Error Condition**
+**Error Message**

 In order to change your subscription, you need to add a payment method first.